Multi-particle quantum walks and Fisher information in one-dimensional lattices: S4. Two-body bound states in three-particle quantum walks

 \section{S4.
 Two-body bound states in three-particle quantum walks}

 In this section, we demonstrate that two-body physics can emerge in three-particle QWs and BOs.
+The quantum walks of two particles is quite contrast to the situation in the quantum walks of three particles.
+The co-BO states are also quite different in the two-body bound state sector.
 To this end, we employ the initial state $|\psi_1(t=0)\rangle=a^\dagger_{-1}a^\dagger_0a^\dagger_2|0\rangle$, with one particle being away from the other neighbouring two.
 The initial state is an eigenstate in 2BS subspace of the interaction term $H_0$.
 Similar symmetries in dynamics still hold, and we only study systems with attractive interactions.